mxgrn/geektrackbot/README.md

 Additionally, going with Telegram has the following advantages:

-- No need to install yet another app on your phone or computer (given you already use [Telegram](https://telegram.org), arguable the best messenger out there)
+- No need to install yet another app on your phone or computer (given you already use [Telegram](https://telegram.org), arguable the best messenger out there).
-- No need for me to go through app store moderation
+- No need for me to go through app store moderation.
-- Updates are frequent and instant, as Geektrack is "just" a web service
+- Updates are frequent and instant, as Geektrack is "just" a web service.
-- Works on any platform, both from mobile phones and desktops
+- Works on any platform, both from mobile phones and desktops.

-## Tips
+## Tips and tricks

 - Organize your Telegram tracking groups into folders for easier access and/or use the search.
 I have - and am actively using - dozens of trackers, with no issues finding my way around.
 - Instead of using folders, you may want to name such groups with a prefix, e.g. 'GT jogging', which may simplify the esearch.